foyt/coops-spec/README.md

 ### WebSocket

-WebSocket is a extension for the basic protocol and every implementation does not necessary need to implement it.
+WebSocket is an extension for the basic protocol and every implementation does not necessary need to implement it.
 WebSockets provide faster and lighter way for server and client to communicate.

 **Protocol extensions**

-When extension is enabled it should be listed on [join request](#get--join-request) extensions list and "webSocketUrl" should be added under "response" -field of same request.
+When extension is enabled it should be listed on [join request](#get-join-join-request) extensions list and "webSocketUrl" should be added under "response" -field of same request.

+*Format of the webSocketUrl is following:*
     protocol ":" "//" host ":" port path token

-**protocol** can be either ws or wss depending on whether TLS socket should be used.
+**protocol** can be either ws or wss depending on whether TLS socket should be used.<br/>
-**host** is a host where server is located
+**host** is a host where server is located<br/>
-**path** path to a file
+**path** path to a file<br/>
-**token** optional token which can be used to authenticate incoming socket connection
+**token** optional token which can be used to authenticate incoming socket connection <br/>

 *Example url*

     "ws://www.example.com:80/path/to/file/token"